antonyvam/nDTomo/docs/source/tut_ID15A_helper.rst

 4) Loops
 5) Others

-An example is provided in the following image:
+An example is provided in the following image

 .. image:: images/tutID15Ahelper1.png

 The ID15A helper GUI automatically generates the spec code as shown in the following image: